IglooSoftware/Challenge-Frontend-150/README.md

 # Code-Challenge-WEB
-This is the code challenge for anyone interested in being a Web Developer at Igloo.
+This is the code challenge for anyone interested in becoming a Web Developer at Igloo Software.

 ## Available Scripts